Korbank/harpcaller/doc/manpages/dispatcher.rst

    criteria is accepted.
 If neither is specified, any certificate is accepted.

 ``stream_directory``
-   Directory to store information about call jobs and their results (streamed and returned).
+   Directory to store information about call jobs and their results (stream results and end results).

 ``default_timeout``
-   Default timeout (seconds) for waiting for job's activity (either returned result or next packet from streamed result).
+   Default timeout (seconds) for waiting for job's activity (either end result or next packet from streamed result).
 Request may specify longer timeout if needed.

 ``max_exec_time``
    Maximum time (seconds) the job can take.
 Any job longer than this will be